zix99/rare/README.md

 * `rare_no_pprof` Disables profiling capabilities, which reduces binary size
 * `urfave_cli_no_docs` Disables man and markdown documentation generation, which reduces binary size

-**A Note on PCRE (Perl Compatible Regex Library)**
+**A Note on PCRE (Perl Compatible Regular Expressions)**

 Besides your standard OS versions, there is an additional `pcre` build which is ~4x faster than go's `re2` implementation in moderately complex cases.
-In order to use this, you must make sure that **libpcre2** is installed (eg `apt install libpcre2-8-0`).
+In order to use this, you must make sure that **libpcre2** is installed (eg `apt install libpcre2-8-0` or `dnf install pcre2`).
 Right now, it is only bundled with the linux distribution.

 PCRE2 also comes with pitfalls, two of the most important are:
 1. That *rare* is now dynamically linked, meaning that you need to have libc and libpcre installed